brankart/ensdam/README.md

 ### Installation of the EnsDAM python modules

-Requirements: cmake, Fortran compiler, Python
+Requirements: cmake, Fortran compiler, Python, Cython

 Edit and run the script: compile.bash